What method of hand-drying is better for the environment? Is it hand dryers or paper towels?

 Hand dryers or air dryers are electric devices most commonly found in washrooms in places like restaurants and public areas.
 However, you can also install them in the home.

 They are used to dry hands and come in different varieties, including standard warm air dryers, hot air dryers, and jet dryer models.
 Most hand dryers operate with a button or an automatic infrared sensor.
-George Clemens invented the standard warm air dryer in 1948.
+George Clemens invented the standard dryer that uses warm air in 1948.

 On the other hand, paper towels are soft, absorbent materials made of paper.
 Manufacturers make paper towels with virgin materials from trees or recycled materials.